StefanoN98/SQL-Projects/03. ADVANCED ANALYTICS/Country Analysis.md

 ## ⚙️ Technical Details and SQL Techniques

 - **CTEs (Common Table Expressions)**: the query is structured into logical, reusable blocks.
 This makes the logic easier to read, debug, and test (each CTE can be run in isolation).

 - **Aggregate → Derived → Window pattern**: when applying a window function (e.g., `AVG`, `MAX`) on top of already aggregated results (e.g., spending per customer), you need a two-step approach:
   1. Aggregate at the customer level.
   2. Apply the window function on the derived set.
-  This avoids errors and database limitations.

 - **`COUNT(DISTINCT ...)` usage**: applied frequently to reduce the risk of double-counting caused by joins with transactional tables (`order_items`, `payments`).